 The significance of Navratri colours in the festival of Navratri is deeply rooted in Hindu mythology.
 Then this event is celebrated with great fanfare and shows all across the country.
-As the nine-day festivities begin, this time the Navratri 2023 will commence from 15 October to 23 October 2023.
-With all the preparation going on for this festival, here are the Sharad Navratri colours of 2023 the day and their significance with every goddess.
+As the nine-day festivities begin, this time Navratri 2024 will commence from 03 October to 11 October 2024.
+With all the preparation going on for this festival, here are the Sharad Navratri colours of 2024 the day and their significance with every goddess.

 On this day, the colour white is worshipped and the goddess is worshipped.
 On the other hand, Mata Brahmacharini wears a white dress and a rosary in her hands.
 The second avatar of the goddess is prayed.